As a climate champion, do you know how to use this one tip… a values sandwich, to get action on your climate projects?

 This is what it looks and sounds like:

 Facing a dirty tar sands pipelines crossing our land, the risk of oil spills and poisoned air is scary.
-No matter where we live, what we look like, or how long a paycheck lasts, we all want to drink clean water, breath clear air, and have a safe future for our families and loved ones.
+No matter where we come from, the color of our skin, or what we do for a living, we all want to drink clean water, breath clear air, and have a safe future for our families and loved ones.

 But for too long, we’ve let a few rich pipeline executives and the corrupt politicians in their pockets, divide us against each other.
 They do this to pad their profits by knowingly selling dirty jobs and a toxic pipeline that will warm our climate and damage the health of our most vulnerable citizens.